World Athletics makes new equality pledges to mark International Women's Day

 The world governing body says it is focusing on three core areas of the sport – empowering women in leadership positions, breaking with traditions and shining a spotlight on women’s stories across its platforms.

-World Athletics appointed its first female vice president in 2019 and increased female Council representation to 30% and says it is committed to making that 40% by 2023 and an equal balance by 2027.
+World Athletics appointed its first female vice president in 2019 and increased female Council representation to 30%.
+It says it is committed to making that 40% by 2023 and an equal balance by 2027.

+Stephanie Hightower, chairwoman of the World Athletics gender leadership taskforce, said the organisation has become a leader in gender equality through changes in its structure.

+“I think we are leaders,” Hightower told Reuters on Sunday.
+“We’ve embedded this into our governance structure.
+That it’s being embedded starting at the top.

 The Monaco-based organisation has also said it is reviewing traditions around the presentation of women’s performances and achievements where there is currently often an unconscious bias.